jasonbayton/11ty/_src/_includes/_parts/home/heading.md

-I've helped hundreds of organisations succeed in the Android ecosystem
+I've helped thousands of organisations succeed in the Android ecosystem